jart/cosmopolitan/README.md

 system call interfaces that've achieved near universal consensus amongst all major platforms, e.g. Linux/BSD/XNU/NT.
 Containerization is achieved by having binaries also be ZIP files.
-Modern static stock GNU toolchains are provided in a hermetic mono repo for maximum historical determinism.
+Modern static stock GNU toolchains are provided in a hermetic mono repo for the best historical determinism

 Here's how you can get started by printing cat videos inside a terminal: